 This fee gives you access to the medical, counseling, and wellness and health promotion services provided on campus by New School Student Health Services, at 80 Fifth Avenue, 3rd floor.
 Most services are provided free of charge.
-This fee also includes the Basic Accident Insurance Plan (Plan 1), which is required by the university.
-The $318 per semester fee is mandatory for all undergraduates enrolled in six (6) or more credits, including those who may have their own personal accident insurance, and all students enrolled in the Student Health Insurance Plan regardless of their place of study (online only, study abroad, etc.).
+The $352 per semester fee is mandatory for all undergraduates enrolled in six (6) or more credits, including those who have their own personal health insurance coverage, and all students enrolled in the Student Health Insurance Plan regardless of their place of study (online only, study abroad, visiting, etc.).
 An undergraduate who registers for six (6) or more credits cannot waive the Student Health Services fee.
-The Basic Accident Plan covers students worldwide up to $10,000 per occurrence.

 Students who do not wish to be enrolled in the Student Health Insurance Plan must submit an Online Waiver Form by the appropriate deadline.
 Go to www.universityhealthplans.com (select the "New School" link) to find the waiver and instructions for submitting it online.